CarolGallego/Igor/README.md

-# Igor
+# iGOr
-Code for Robot Igor
+Code for Robot iGOr